tanisperez/tanis.codes/content/posts/deploy-hugo-website-to-cloudflare.md

 draft: true
 toc: false
 image: "/images/deploy-hugo-website-to-cloudflare/logo.png"
-description: "Cloudflare allow us to deploy and serve static websites for free using a GitHub repository.
+description: "Cloudflare allow us to deploy and serve static websites for free using a GitHub or GitLab repository.
 Each commit will trigger an automatic build process on Cloudflare."
 tags:
   - git
   - cloudflare